-Artist Manjunath Honnapura’s 'Art of Reconstruction' in Bengaluru celebrates the joy of duality
+Manjunath Honnapura’s 'Art of Reconstruction' in Bengaluru celebrates the joy of duality

-He tells us that this beautiful work of art was inspired by the story of a cherished Japanese museum that was destroyed in an earthquake
+The artist tells us that this beautiful work of art was inspired by the story of a cherished Japanese museum that was destroyed in an earthquake

-Art is all about the unplanned for me,” says artist Manjunath Honnapura as we catch up with him before he goes live with his solo show.
-“There is a sense of excitement that comes with incorporating unexpected elements into my work,” he adds.
+“Art is all about the unplanned for me,” says artist Manjunath Honnapura as we catch up with him before he goes live with his solo show in Bengaluru this week.
+“There's a sense of excitement that comes with incorporating unexpected elements into my work,” he adds.

-The National Award winner is passionate about exploring themes through mixed media and has showcased his works internationally, as well.
-The artist’s upcoming solo exhibition, Art of Reconstruction, will feature mixed-media art that reflects his belief in Japanese and Buddhist philosophies.
+The National Award winning-artist has showcased his works internationally as well.
+His upcoming exhibition, Art of Reconstruction, will feature mixed-media art that reflects his belief in Japanese and Buddhist philosophies.

 One of the pieces in the series features a glass frame containing scattered puzzle pieces.

-But when you take a closer look, behind the chaos, a breathtaking ocean wave surges towards the surface.
+However, when you take a closer look, behind the chaos, a breathtaking ocean wave surges towards the surface.
 The artist explains, “The deconstruction of the puzzle pieces reveals the ocean, a powerful symbol of reconstruction.”

 He goes on to tell us that this beautiful work of art was inspired by the story of a cherished Japanese museum that was destroyed in an earthquake.
 Yet, amidst the wreckage, the earthquake brought with it rare fossils that proved to be an important discovery for the museum.

-Pieces from Art of Reconstruction
+Pieces from 'Art of Reconstruction'

-Pieces from Art of Reconstruction
+Pieces from 'Art of Reconstruction'

 He also takes the unconventional route by using materials such as old paper, gramophone covers, drawing board pins and wooden pieces.
 We put him in a spot by asking him to choose a favourite from the entire series.

-After a thoughtful pause, he reveals, Playing With Their Own Dice would be his pick.
+After a thoughtful pause, he reveals that Playing With Their Own Dice would be his pick.
 “I dropped the dice into the frame spontaneously and the piece just fell into place — scattered yet so beautiful,” he says.
+“It wasn’t about technical skill or precision, but the pure enjoyment of the creative process,” the artist further notes.

-He expresses the desire to create bigger sculptures by incorporating materials like fibreglass and metal in the future.
-Art of Reconstruction is a travelling show and the artist will next feature his work in Mumbai’s Jehangir Art Gallery.
+Despite limitations such as having a small studio space, Manjunath has chosen to play with as many materials and mediums as he could.
+He desires to create bigger sculptures by incorporating materials like fibreglass and metal in the future.
+Before concluding the conversation, the artist tells us that Art of Reconstruction is a travelling show and that he will feature his work next in Mumbai’s Jehangir Art Gallery.

 Entry free.
-April 6 – April 24, 11 am – 6.30 pm.
+April 6 – 24, 11 am – 6.30 pm.
 At MKF Museum of Art, Lavelle Road.

-Written by Subhashini Ramasamy
+(Written by Subhashini Ramasamy)

 Mail: indulge@newindianexpress.com